 Pairings in Paso: (Confessional) Ranchero Cellars Chrome and Squash Blossoms

-My confession: I feel like I do a pretty good job of maintaining a non-bias mindset when it comes to local wine.
-I offer only positive and constructive reinforcement for all Paso wine – wineries large and small – however, Ranchero Cellars’, Chrome, is unequivocally, my favorite Paso Robles white wine.
+My confession: I feel like I do a pretty good job of maintaining a non-biased mindset when it comes to local wine.
+However, Ranchero Cellars’ Chrome, is unequivocally my favorite Paso Robles white wine.

 Stuffed Squash Blossoms w/ Roasted Tomatoes